 A business process is considered effective if the teams can monitor, send alerts, and tackle any underlying problems.
 The same applies to monitoring in DevOps.

-Continuous monitoring involves implementing monitoring technologies to proactively monitor, alert, and take necessary action in key areas to gives teams visibility into how the application is performing in the production environment.
+Continuous monitoring involves implementing technologies to proactively monitor, alert, and take necessary action in key areas to give teams visibility into how the application is performing in the production environment.

 Think of DevOps monitoring at different levels.
-On one level we have infrastructure monitoring that enables teams to recognize and respond promptly when there is a defect in the system or when they’re underperforming.
+On one level, we have infrastructure monitoring that enables teams to recognize and respond promptly when there is a defect in the system or when it’s underperforming.

 Next are the tools to help in monitoring and capturing metrics related to automation in DevOps.
-These monitoring tools require more attention as more developers and services continue to be deployed.
+These monitoring tools require increasing attention as more developers and services continue to be deployed.

 Today, instead of using web interfaces and manual configuration, DevOps has made it possible to automate the entire process with code.
-Infrastructure as a code (IaC) allows teams to automate their entire infrastructure setup and management.
+IaC allows teams to automate their entire infrastructure setup and management.

 Containerization